Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Minuses

-Another disadvantage of the drug is that it is not used to treat people with hypersensitivity to fluoroquinolones, for the treatment of children and adolescents under 18 years of age.
+Another disadvantage of the drug is that it is not used to treat people with hypersensitivity to fluoroquinolones, to treat children and adolescents under 18 years of age.

 pros